Inkjet printing: Professional models

 In addition to the widely used small inkjet printers for home and office, there are professional inkjet printers, some for "page-width" format printing and many for wide format printing.
 Page-width format means that the print width ranges from about 8.5–37 in.
-"Wide format" means print width ranging from 24" up to 15' (about 60cm to 5m).
+"Wide format" means print width ranging from 24" up to 15' (about 60 cm to 5m).
 The most common application of page-width printers is in printing high-volume business communications that do not need high-quality layout and color.
 Particularly with the addition of variable data technologies, the page-width printers are important in billing, tagging, and individualized catalogs and newspapers.
 The application of most wide format printers is in printing advertising graphics; a lower-volume application is printing of design documents by architects or engineers.
 But nowadays, there are inkjet printers for digital textile printing up to 64" wide with good high definition image of 1440×720 dpi.

 Another specialty application for inkjets is producing prepress color proofs for printing jobs created digitally.
-Such printers are designed to give accurate color rendition of how the final image will look (a "proof") when the job is finally produced on a large volume press such as a four-colour offset lithography press.
+Such printers are designed to give accurate color rendition of how the final image will look (a "proof") when the job is finally produced on a large volume press such as a four-color offset lithography press.
 An example is an Iris printer, whose output is what the French term giclée was coined for.

 The largest-volume supplier is Hewlett-Packard, which supplies over 90 percent of the market for printers for printing technical drawings.
 The major products in their Designjet series are the Designjet 500/800, the Designjet T Printer series (including the T1100 and T610), the Designjet 1050 and the Designjet 4000/4500.
-They also have the HP Designjet 5500, a six-color printer that is used especially for printing graphics as well as the new Designjet Z6100 which sits at the top of the HP Designjet range and features an eight colour pigment ink system.
+They also have the HP Designjet 5500, a six-color printer that is used especially for printing graphics as well as the new Designjet Z6100 which sits at the top of the HP Designjet range and features an eight color pigment ink system.